Unitary Patent & Unified Patent Court

 Legal500 testimonials:

-Recent progress towards the start of Europe’s Unified Patent Court and Unitary Patent
+Europe’s Unified Patent Court and Unitary Patent system has begun operation

-As has been widely reported, there will soon be significant changes to Europe’s patent system, with a new specialist patent court system (the Unified Patent Court or UPC) and a new option for unitary patent protection covering many of the states of the European Union.
+As has been widely reported, significant changes to Europe’s patent system have taken place, with a new specialist patent court system (the Unified Patent Court or UPC) and a new option for unitary patent protection covering many of the states of the European Union.

-It has been confirmed that the UPC will start handling patent infringement and revocation actions from 1 June 2023.
+The UPC has become available to handle patent infringement and revocation actions from 1 June 2023.

 Recommendations